 Here’s what goes in Green Bean casserole:

 - Frozen green beans.
 Buy the “frozen cut” green beans, not the whole ones.
-For one recipe which makes 8 to 10 servings, you need 2 12-ounce packages of frozen green beans, or 2 10-ounce packages of green beans.
+For one recipe which makes 8 to 10 servings, you need 2 12-ounce packages of frozen green beans, or 2 10-ounce packages of green beans (if you want to substitute fresh greens, use 2 pounds and be sure to blanch them first).

 - Mushrooms.
 Button is fine, fancy is fancier.